-Mira Manickam-shirley, executive director, co-Founder & Lead surf instructor
+Mira Manickam-shirley, co-Founder & Executive director emeritus

-Mira Manickam-Shirley is the Executive Director and Co-Founder of Brown Girl Surf.
+Mira Manickam-Shirley is the Executive Director Emeritus and Co-Founder of Brown Girl Surf.
 She is a long time environmental educator and artist in the San Francisco Bay area, former Youth Program Coordinator at NatureBridge, and a recipient of an Open Circle artist grant, and an Audobon Toyota TogetherGreen fellowship for her innovative work with youth in nature.
 She holds a degree in Environmental Studies from Brown University and a Master of Environmental Science from the Yale School of Forestry.
 She is the author of the book Just Enough, available through the University of Washington press.

 Farhana Huq, founder